Gibs-E/bandit-overthewire-solutions/level20.md

-# Bandit Level 20 → Level 21
+# Bandit Level 20 ➔ Level 21

 ## 🧠 Goal:
-_Describe the goal of this level here._
+There's a program listening on **localhost:22220** that only sends the password if it receives the correct input.
+You need to:
+1. Use the setuid binary `suconnect` to connect to that port.
+2. Provide the current password.

+---

 ## 🔐 Login:
 ```bash